usefhamed/Learn-Git/README.md

 - Cheems no longer has his evil eyebrows
 - Both authors are credited for their work
 - The poem in the evilcheems branch remains

+Remember, use `git status` to confirm if the merge conflict is gone.

 HINT: you will need to use `git pull origin main` from within the `evilcheems` branch to bring the merge conflict up on your local repo.
 From there, solve the conflict, and follow what you know about pull requests to merge it in to main.